Sokolov, Czech Republic: Transport

 The D6 motorway from Karlovy Vary to Cheb runs through the town.

 Sokolov is located on the major railway lines Prague–Cheb and Plzeň–Karlovy Vary.
 The town is also the starting point of a railway line heading to Kraslice and Mehltheuer in Germany.

 Sport

 The town is home to the football club FK Baník Sokolov.
-It used to play in the Czech National Football League (second tier), but today it plays in lower amateur tiers.
+It used to play in the Czech National Football League (second tier), but since 2020 has been playing in lower amateur tiers.